Acellera/acegen-open/tutorials/adding_custom_model.md

             None,
         )

-In any config file, we can then provide the path to our factory to the config parameter `custom_model_factory`
+In any config file, we can then provide the path to our factory to the config parameter `example_model_factory`

 e.g. config_denovo.yaml

     ...
-    model: my_model
+    model: example_model
     custom_model_factory: my_module.custom_model_factory
     ...

-And the script will automatically import and call `custom_model_factory` to get the model.
+And the script will automatically import and call `example_model_factory` to get the model.